kiaram2249/sep10-freedom-project-/blog/entry06.md

 I learn the skill **How to Google** because I had to Google and do research about my tool **A-frame**.
 I had to find videos from **YouTube** and I had to look into websites that were about A-frame so that I can learn about my tool and start to tinker with it.

+### Professionalism

+I'm conveying my learning by using all of the things that I have learnt from my teacher, my friends, the google slides, and the previous 10th and 11th graders examples.
+However, I should try practicing A-frame by using my `IDE` and `cs50.dev` a bit more.
+I also should convey my learning so that I can try to make my **website** / **Freedom Project**.